Target of Opportunity Appointments

 Purpose

-In the service of supporting the historic principles of valuing diversity and inclusion and in furtherance of the excellence of the faculty at Bates, the college has developed a process for Target of Opportunity appointments.
-Such appointments allow the college to take advantage of special opportunities to recruit outstanding faculty who have the potential to make extraordinary contributions to the life of the college and its academic program.
-This could involve bringing to the college new theoretical approaches, currently underrepresented specialties, or intellectual perspectives or viewpoints that reflect a diversity of personal experiences and social circumstances.
-Of particular interest are individuals from underrepresented groups in the professoriate and individuals with a demonstrated commitment to applying and including diverse backgrounds and perspectives to learning, scholarship, service, and leadership in the academy.
+In service of ensuring the excellence of the faculty at Bates, the college has developed a process for Target of Opportunity appointments.
+Such appointments allow the college to take advantage of special opportunities to recruit outstanding faculty who have the potential to make extraordinary contributions to the life of the college and its academic program in alignment with our mission.
+This could involve bringing to the college new theoretical approaches, currently underrepresented specialties, or intellectual perspectives or viewpoints that expand the range of personal experiences and social circumstances.

 Procedure